 What is Publish to Web?

-Once you published your Power BI report into Power BI Service (or website), then you can share it with others through creating a dashboard, or groups in Power BI.
-What if you want to share it with public through the web?
+Once you published your Power BI report into Power BI Service (or website), then you can share it with others through creating a dashboard, or workspaces in Power BI.
+What if you want to share it with the public through the web?
 Let’s say you want everyone to see the report and play with it (with all interactive features that you have in Power BI).
 The answer is; use Publish to Web.
 Publish to web allows you to create an embedded code for Power BI report, and use that code in a web page.
 This simple feature will enable everyone to access the report.
-They won’t be able to edit the report, but they will see the report and the report will be fully interactive for them so they can highlight items, select slicers, and drill down.
+They won’t be able to edit the report, but they will see the report, and the report will be fully interactive for them so they can highlight items, select slicers, and drill down.

 How to Do It?

 Using this feature is very simple.
 All you need to do is first deploy or publish the report into Power BI website or service.
 And there click on the report (not dashboard).
 Once you opened the report, click on File menu option and choose to Publish to Web.